Vsanjay021/ShopClues-clone/README.md

 ![Screenshot (370).png](https://masai-course.s3.ap-south-1.amazonaws.com/editor/uploads/2023-01-23/Screenshot%20%28370%29_816444.png)

-### 10. So once the user is done with the purchase he can log out by clicking on the log out on the navbar
+### 10. So once the user is done with the purchase he can log out by clicking on the logo out on the navbar

 ![Screenshot (376).png](https://masai-course.s3.ap-south-1.amazonaws.com/editor/uploads/2023-01-23/Screenshot%20%28376%29_537387.png)